mwalmsley/zoobot-euclid/README.md

     pip install --user -e zoobot-euclid
     python zoobot-euclid/euclid_morphology/inference.py

+To remake the model

+    pip install --user -e zoobot-euclid
+    python zoobot-euclid/development/convert_zoobot.py

+## Dev Note - TF Versions

+Zoobot is trained on TF 2.8+.
+The current version is 2.10.
+EDEN uses TF 2.4.1.
+Models trained on TF 2.8 and converted with TFLite cannot be loaded in 2.4.1 (throws a helpful error).
+So either:

+- Model must be trained and exported to TFLite in 2.4.1.
+Pray training is still possible.
+Current attempt.
+- Model can be trained in TF 2.8+ and used as-is in 2.4.1, perhaps.
+Pray can be used as-is.
+- Make EDEN change request to upgrade TF (unclear if any other projects are using it?)

 ### Do Not Use Conda

 EDEN is not available on Conda (except perhaps locally at ESA?).
 Only an old version is available: